RosarioCCLab/DP4-App/README.md

 It is important to note that the theory level used in the Gaussian calculations must match the level used in the DP4+ App.
 To accommodate various requirements, the software offers a wide range of options, including 24 DP4+ levels, 36 MM-DP4+ levels, and, if needed, the ability to parameterize your own custom level using Custom DP4+.
 For detailed information about the available functions and levels, please refer to the [DP4+ App User guides and Example](https://github.com/Sarotti-Lab/DP4plus-App/tree/main/UserGuides%20and%20Examples)

 ### Installation Requirements
-To run the DP4+ App, you will need Python 3.8 or a later version.
+This package is confirmed to work with Python versions between **3.8 and 3.11.9**.
+The most recent tested version is 3.11.9, which works smoothly across Windows, Linux, and macOS.
 If you don't have Python installed on your system, you can download it from <https://www.python.org/downloads/>.

+######  Please note that Python 3.12 and 3.13 are not supported at the moment.
+If your system has Python 3.12 or later installed, we highly recommend setting up a virtual environment with Python 3.11.9 or an earlier version.
+You can consult your most trusted AI assistant for step-by-step guidance on creating virtual environments.

 Please make sure to add Python to your system's PATH environment variable to ensure correct usage of the DP4+ App.
 The following steps explain how to enable Python in your system's PATH: